fwartner/home-assistant-wakewords-collection/.github/tflite_to_onnx_autoconvert.md

-# TFLite to ONNX Conversion
+# Automatic TFLite to ONNX Conversion Action

-Automatically searches for `.tflite` files without a matching `.onnx` format when pushed/pulled to the repository, and creates a converted version next to the original.
+Automatically searches for all `.tflite` files without a matching `.onnx` format when pushed/pulled to the repository, and creates a converted version next to the original if not already existing

 ## Triggers
 - Push with `.tflite` files